Seitzruh/IBIS-Test/README.md

 As you can not type in each command, there are a few buttons, to send special commands like DS21 etc.
 These buttons uses the fields above, but may send additional records.

+If you have questions feel free to send me an email: helmut.seitz@bconn.de